Seattle activist-musician, Tae Phoenix, releases a new song and video to inspire voter turnout

 Creating a powerful visual experience

-The video that truely brings this song to life would not have been possible without the creative vision of the incredible Lara Lavi who co-directed and produced the piece with Wayne Rutledge.
+The video that truly brings this song to life would not have been possible without the creative vision of the incredible Lara Lavi who co-directed and produced the piece with Wayne Rutledge.
 Lara continues to astonish with the depth of her creativity and her passion for music.
 In addition to being a business and entertainment attorney, Lara is an accomplished singer, songwriter and storyteller.

 Lara is a master of bringing together a community of talent to support creative projects.
 The song was produced by her husband, Maurice Jones Jr, at Red Door Studios and Robert Lang Studios in Seattle.
 The video was filmed by Marko Kharmyshev and edited by Marko and Lara.